clseibold/Lydrige/README.md

 * The syntax has now been slightly modified.
 Basically, files are made up of statements OR expression.
 A statement is defined as multiple expressions with a semicolon at the end.
 However, statements are evaluated as if they were one big expression.
 This allows us to have a syntax more similar to that of C-based langauges.
 Here is the print statement using the new syntax.
 It is also important to note that the above syntax and this new syntax will both be allowed by the interpreter and the result will be the same.
 `print "This number evaluates to" (+ 1 1);`

+You can view an example of a simple program in this language in the [examples/test.lydg](http://github.com/christianap/Lydrige/blob/dev/examples/test.lydg) file.
+This file explains many of the different features of the language.

 ##  3. <a name='BuiltinFunctions-2'></a>Builtin Functions
 Here are the builtin functions in the language.
 Many of these builtin functions are very common, therefore they were written directly into the interpreter rather than a library.
 Note that this list does not include the basic operators and conditionals (ex: +, -, \*, /, %, ^ (power), ==, >, <, >=, <=, !=), however, they do exist within the langauge.
 * `list`  - returns a q-expression with all of the given arguments inside.